 The cumulative maximum amount that may be borrowed as dependent undergraduate is $31,000 ($23,000 maximum subsidized) and for an independent is $57,500 ($23,000 maximum subsidized).

-The interest rate is fixed at 6.8% for unsubsidized and 3.4% for subsidized direct loans.
+The interest rate is fixed at 3.86% for undergraduate unsubsidized and 3.86% for subsidized direct loans.
+The interest rate for graduate students is 5.41% for unsubsidized direct loans.

-For all Direct Subsidized Loans and Direct Unsubsidized Loans made between July 1, 2011 and June 30, 2012, the origination fee will be 1.00% of the principal loan amount.
+For all Direct Subsidized Loans and Direct Unsubsidized Loans disbursed on or after July 1, 2013 and June 30, 2014 the origination fee will be 1.051% of the principal loan amount.
+For all Direct Graduate and Plus loans disbursed after July 1, 2013 and June 30, 2014 the origination fee is 4.60%.

 The Application Process